larsbx/objective-review-metasytem/README.md

+These are all AI generated (as if you couldn't tell).
+Don't judge me!
+I need someplace to keep these things so other coding agents can use them.
+May as well not destroy the planet even more for my slop addiction.
+Feel free to use them.
+I think they're pretty good, all in all.
+Enjoy!

 # Code Review Manifestos

 A curated collection of software engineering manifestos covering formal verification, coding practices, and data analytics.
 These documents establish foundational principles for building reliable, maintainable, and high-quality software systems.